Blog · Analysis · Last reviewed June 16, 2026

 The hard lesson is that model capability cannot be sorted into good and bad at the level of the model alone.
 Capability becomes defensive or offensive through access, scaffolding, tools, targets, logs, oversight, disclosure norms, and incentives.
 A model with a shell, scanner, debugger, package manager, exploit database, repository access, and network reach is a different political object from a model answering conceptual questions in a sandbox.

-This connects directly to the site's earlier analysis in The Tool Server Becomes the Trust Boundary.
+The same issue appears in The Tool Server Becomes the Trust Boundary, The Prompt Worm Becomes the Email Attachment, and Agentic Supply Chain Vulnerabilities.
 Cyber agency is not just model intelligence.
 It is model intelligence plus tools, permissions, memory, environment, and authority.

 The Exploit Window Shrinks